yuelei0428/dp_planning_project/README.md

 ```bash
 python map_dp.py
 ```
-This code works for both the random envs and known envs
+This file works for both the random envs and known envs.
+A demo of the shortest path found for each environment will be saved in the git folder.